Intelligentsia: History

 The Polish philosopher Karol Libelt identified the social contradiction inherent in the intelligentsia being politically progressive, whilst also willing to work for the status quo of the State.

 In Russia, the writer Pyotr Boborykin defined the intelligentsia as both the managers of a society, and as the creators of society's high culture.

 The intelligentsia existed as a social stratum in European societies before the term inteligencja was coined in 19th-century Poland, to identify the intellectual people whose professions placed them outside the traditional workplaces and labours of the town-and-country social classes (royalty, aristocracy, bourgeoisie) of a monarchy; thus the inteligencja are a social class native to the city.
 In their functions as a status class, the intellectuals realised the cultural development of cities, the dissemination of printed knowledge (literature, textbooks, newspapers), and the economic development of housing for rent (the tenement) for the teacher, the journalist, and the civil servant.

 In On Love of the fatherland (1844), Polish philosopher Karol Libelt uses the term inteligencja—which was the status class composed of scholars, teachers, lawyers, and engineers, et al.—as the educated people of society who provide the moral leadership required to resolve the problems of society, hence the social function of the intelligentsia is to "guide for the reason of their higher enlightenment."

 In the 1860s, journalist Pyotr Boborykin popularised the term intelligentsiya (интеллигенция) to identify and describe the Russian social stratum of people educated at university who engage in the intellectual occupations (law, medicine, engineering, the arts) who produce the culture and the dominant ideology by which society functions.
-According to the theory of Dr. Vitaly Tepikin, the sociological traits usual to the intelligentsia of a society are: